Welcome to Spring's Embrace

 We don't just offer activities at the Manor House—we offer connections that we believe are life-affirming.
 Here are three ways we'd love to share spring's gifts with you:

-We love this trail because it offers the opportunity to achieve what psychologists call "flow"—that wonderful state where you're completely absorbed in what you're doing; when the challenge before you is aligned with your level of skill and engagement [iii].
 Your mind quiets, your breathing deepens, and for those precious moments, you're exactly where you need to be.
-Research confirms what we see: hiking genuinely lifts mood and builds confidence [iv].
+And wellbeing research confirms what we already know: hiking genuinely lifts mood and builds confidence [iv].

-Jennifer, one of our recent guests, captured it perfectly when she returned from Haystack practically glowing: "After so much rain early spring, the climb made everything feel fresh and alive again — the smell of the forest and the vista at Haystack tower were truly breathtaking and a totally different experience than in years' past when I've been here in the autumn for leaf-peeping season".
+Jennifer, one of our recent guests, captured it perfectly when she returned from Haystack practically glowing: "After so much rain early spring, the climb made everything feel fresh and alive again — the smell of the forest and the vista at Haystack tower were breathtaking and a totally different experience than in years' past when I've been here in the autumn for leaf-peeping season".

 Forest Bathing: The Art of Simply Being